 No Upper Limit Safety Recommendations Exist

 No adverse or toxic reactions for vitamin B12 have occurred in individuals through dietary consumption or supplement use.
 The US Food and Nutrition Board have not established any upper safety limits for B12 in healthy people.
 Although you should always check with your doctor before starting a new supplement routine, supplementation with B12 is considered safe.
-If you’re in the market for a safe, natural B12 supplement, I highly recommend Global Healing Center’s own B12 Blend.
+If you’re in the market for a safe, natural B12 supplement, I highly recommend Global Healing’s own B12 Blend.
 This supplement is made from 100% vegan sources and contains only the safest, most bioactive forms of the vitamin, methylcobalamin and adenosylcobalamin.

 Watch an In-Depth Video on Everything You Need to Know About Vitamin B12